celo-org/docs/docs/network/index.md

 # Networks

-Overview of Celo Mainnet, Alfajores Testnet, Baklava Testnet, and Cannoli Testnet.
+Overview of Celo Mainnet, Alfajores Testnet and Baklava Testnet.

 ---